Qtopia Sydney

 Qtopia Sydney is a museum and cultural centre located in Sydney, Australia, dedicated to preserving and celebrating LGBTQIA+ history and culture.
 It is the largest queer museum in Australia and forms part of a global network of queer museums and archives.
-Notable institutions in this network include the Leslie-Lohman Museum of Gay and Lesbian Art in New York, Schwule Museum in Berlin, Queer Britain in London, the Queer Museum in Vienna, the Tucson Gay Museum in Arizona, and the GLBT Historical Society in San Francisco.
+Notable institutions in this network include the Leslie-Lohman Museum of Gay and Lesbian Art in New York, Schwule Museum in Berlin, Queer Britain in London, the Queer Museum Vienna, the Tucson Gay Museum in Arizona, and the GLBT Historical Society in San Francisco.
 It is also associated with archival institutions such as IHLIA LGBTI Heritage in Amsterdam, the ONE National Gay & Lesbian Archives in Los Angeles, the Centrum Schwule Geschichte in Cologne, and the Forum Queeres Archiv München.

 Mission and purpose

 Qtopia Sydney operates as an educational and cultural institution that advocates for inclusion and combats discrimination.
 The museum aims to highlight the contributions of the LGBTQIA+ community in Australia, while promoting understanding, learning, and acceptance.

 In addition to its exhibitions, the museum functions as a cultural and educational space, offering interactive programs that explore LGBTQIA+ history and contemporary issues.
 These programs are developed in collaboration with schools and corporate organisations in Sydney.